japila-books/spark-sql-internals/docs/hive/HiveClient.md

 Returns the <<spark-sql-CatalogTablePartition.md#, CatalogTablePartition>> of a table

-Used exclusively when `HiveExternalCatalog` is requested to HiveExternalCatalog.md#listPartitions[list the partitions of a table]
+Used exclusively when `HiveExternalCatalog` is requested to [list the partitions of a table](HiveExternalCatalog.md#listPartitions)

 | getPartitionsByFilter
 | [[getPartitionsByFilter]] Used when...FIXME